cabrerac/cabrerac.github.io/_includes/_snippets/statistical-tests.md

     <div class="row" style="height: 100%">
         <div class="columns" style="width: 100%">
             <div class="column vertical-middle text-center" style="width: 100%">
-                <p>Statistical tests are <b>methods used to analyze data</b>.
+                <p>Statistical tests are <b>methods used to analyse data</b>.
 They help determine whether the results of a study are due to chance or if they reflect a real effect or relationship.
 These methods enable us to <b>determine the significance of differences or relationships</b> between variables or groups.</p>
             </div>
         </div>
     </div>